fedellen/list-together/README.md

 ## **🤔 Possibly todo after release**

 - Implement offline mutation capabilities for Apollo Client
+- Add test user creation from front-to-back without Passport APIs for a better dev environment
 - Convert server callbacks to Redis to prevent them from being cancelled
 - Add an `./app` directory with a React Native version of List Together